 \subsection{Contribution}

 In this paper, a DiD method is developed which can accommodate network dependency including interference and latent variable dependence.
-The target estimand is defined on a finite population, implying that inference is specific to the study sample and observed network.
-The proposed framework also allows for unit-specific heterogeneity in exposure effects and probabilities (unconditional on covariates).
+The target estimand is defined on a finite population, such that inference is specific to the study sample and observed network.
+The proposed framework also allows for unit-specific heterogeneity in exposure effects and exposure probabilities (unconditional on covariates).
 The bipartite interference setting is considered, which includes the unipartite setting as a special case.
 The proposed doubly robust estimator adapts the estimator introduced by \citet{santanna_doubly_2020} from the iid data setting to the network dependent data setting.
-The estimator is doubly robust in the sense that if either the outcome regression or propensity score nuisance functions are correctly specified, then the estimator is consistent.
+The proposed estimator is doubly robust in the sense that if either the outcome regression or propensity score nuisance functions are correctly specified, then the estimator is consistent.
 When both nuisance functions are correctly specified, the proposed estimator is shown to be asymptotically normal and nonparametric efficient under certain types of network dependencies and a set of sufficient conditions that allow for data-adaptive nuisance function estimators.